TIBCOSoftware/snappydata/README.md

 ## Getting started

-Each header under "Getting Started" that contains conceptual information meant to orient you will append a "(conceptual)".
+Each header under "Getting Started" that contains a conceptual explanation meant to orient you will append an "(explanation)".
 Each header that contains actual steps for executing the "Getting Started" will prepend "Step".

 ###Objectives